Sebastianchr22/Local-password-manager/README.md

  ### Locking
  The password manager contains a button to lock up the application requiring the user to login again.
 This is to avoid the need of closing the password manager once unattended.

+ ### Compiled .jar file
+ Once downloaded, use your terminal to enter

+   ''' java -jar <folder>/LocalPasswordManager.jar '''